Perryxubit/web-crawler-plus/README.md

 ```
 PS: the default seed workers : resource workers = 1:4
-e.g. if there are only
+if less than 5 threads, then there will be only 1 seed worker.
 ## Architecture Graph for WCP:
 ![Architecture Graph for WCP](./src/resources/wcp_graph.jpg)